 Then there is Domino’s Pizza, who have all their bases (pun intended) covered.
 There is a graphic of a domino, a signature colour scheme of red and blue, a shape of a pizza box AND the words Domino’s Pizza.

 Before you start your logo design, do your research.
 Think about your competitors and your target market.
 What works and what doesn’t?
 What makes you recognisable?
 What defines who you are?
 Your logo should give a feeling of trust and it should also be legible.
-We have used these principles to design the DUX Digital logo.

 TIP: Don’t forget, form must always follow function.